pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 ## Partners

-* You must use only the partner I assign you.
+* You must use only the partner I assign to you.

 * Only 1 person should hand in code.
 The code should clearly state who the partners are in a new text file `partner.txt` in the main